ANSANJAY/KernelProcessManagement/10_kernel_panic/readme.md

 1. Kernel Command line: Add "panic=N" to the kernel command line, for the kernel to reboot after N seconds
 2. Proc File system: echo N > /proc/sys/kernel/panic , for kernel to reboot after N seconds on reboot.
 Note this setting is not persistent on reboot.

+Loading the module will either freeze or reboot the kernel depending on your kernel configuration